mamcode/my-odoo-notes/README.md

 * UserError: Is a exception available in openerp.exceptions.
 A UserError will display an error message in the user interface.

+* ValidationError: Is a exception available in openerp.exceptions.
+Is raised when a python constraint on a field is not respected.

 Sources:
 --------